wataruito/wave_viewer/README.md

 #### Not implimented yet
   - synchronize with video player
-  - show each frame boundary as time-seriese
+  - show each frame boundary as time-series
-  - show/edit behavioral annotation as time-seriese
+  - show/edit behavioral annotation as time-series

 ## Interface: